Jack Hollins: Development

 In July 2012, Doctors producer Peter Eryl Lloyd explained that since Jack has completed his three-year degree and Imogen is waiting to receive exam results, they would both have to make "some major life decisions".
-He added that the Hollins parents could be facing "am empty nest".
+He added that the Hollins parents could be facing "an empty nest".
 On 3 September 2012, it was confirmed that the pair would be leaving Doctors, with both of their exits airing later that month.
 On 26 October 2013, it was reported by Digital Spy that Woodman would reprise his role as Jack in what was described as a "part of a dramatic new storyline".
 Woodman appeared for three episodes in November of that year.
 Speaking of his return, he commented: "It was really nice to work with Jan and Chris again and to be back in the Doctors family."

 Reception

 Woodman was nominated for Sexiest Male at the British Soap Awards in 2010, 2011, and 2012.
 For his portrayal of Jack, Woodman was nominated for Best Daytime Star in the 2011 Inside Soap Awards.